Educational Leadership Harbour Centre Cohort

 Nym Hughes

 I work as the Co-ordinator of Instructional and Learner Development at the Centre for Conflict Resolution at the Justice Institute of BC.
 I am responsible for managing our curriculum development and review processes, our assessment and PLAR processes and various other program management functions.
 I also represent my division on the institute-wide Program Council which develops policy recommendations.
-It unfolded quite wonderfully: A history of the certificate in conflict resolution at the Justice Institute of British Columbia 1983-1993.
+To further the discussion of whether a facilitative leadership style is possible to enact within the hierarchical setting of a college by measuring how closely the facilitative leadership style reported used by feminist administrators is translated into leadership practice as perceived by their subordinates.

 Cheryl Jeffs

 Faculty member at Douglas College (New Westminster BC) in Child, Family and Community Studies, Program Manager, Continuing Education.
 Portfolio of responsibilities includes the management of five certificate programs, the development of new programs, and customized training.
-I provide leadership to the instructors, screen student applications, market programs, work with advisory boards and the Faculty Education Council on new and existing programs/courses.
+I provide leadership to the instructors, screen student applications, market programs, work with advisory boards and the Faculty Education Council on new and existing programs/courses, and represent the Faculty on the Douglas College Professional Development Committee, and the BC Career Information Partnership committee (BCCIP).
+Research Interests

 Edith Kirkpatrick